 Starting in the 1950s, Albert Trostel & Sons, now known for its innovation and entrepreneurial spirit, began further diversifying and acquiring other companies, most notably the acquisition of Eagle Ottawa Leather Company in the early 1960s.
 The leather operations of Albert Trostel & Sons were merged with Eagle Ottawa, a supplier of automotive leather, and the merged business retained the Eagle Ottawa name.

 In the 1950s, Albert Trostel & Sons also opened a new entity in Lake Geneva, Wisconsin.
-Albert Trostel Packings, Ltd. (renamed Trostel, Ltd. in the 1990s) was established for the production of leather packings and rubber seals and later expanded to include synthetic rubbers, thermoplastic elastomer and cast urethane products used across various industries.
+Albert Trostel Packings, Ltd. (renamed Trostel, Ltd. in the 1990s) was established for the production of leather packings and rubber seals and later expanded to include synthetic rubber, thermoplastic elastomer and cast urethane products used across various industries.

 In 1962, following the death of the founder’s grandson Albert O. Trostel, Jr., long-time executive Everett G. Smith became president of Albert Trostel & Sons.

-In the 1960s, separate from his involvement with Albert Trostel & Sons, Everett Smith had taken controlling interests in several other companies, including Maysteel, a sheet metal fabrication company, and Blackhawk Leather, a manufacturer of split leathers for shoes, garments and handbags.
+In the 1960s, separate from his involvement with Albert Trostel & Sons, Everett Smith had taken controlling interests in several other companies, including Maysteel, a sheet metal fabrication company; and Blackhawk Leather, a manufacturer of split leathers for shoes, garments and handbags.
 Both businesses were located in southeastern Wisconsin.